 Hot Chocolate at Laduree:

-We had to return for a Hot chocolate at Laduree.
+While I’m all for trying new things on yoru second visit to Paris, we had to return to Laduree for a Hot chocolate.
 It being a rainy, grey day was just a bonus and a reason to cosy up and take refuge in the beautifully-decorated Parisian Laduree Cafes.
-We knew better, after having order a hot chalet each before, that one was perfect to share.
+We knew better, after having order a hot chalet each before, that one order was perfect to share.
 One pot pours two perfect-sized cups of decadent chocolate in a cup.
 We couldn’t resist the macarons either!

 After the rain cleared: